Last Updated on October 25, 2021

 If typing speed is your key skill (more than 250 CPM) then I would suggest looking for transcription jobs.

-The famous sites like Rev.com, Transcriber, etc are very hard to get in for Indian locale people (mostly due to bad reviews).
+Famous sites like Rev.com, Transcriber, etc are very hard to get in for a lot of people.

 So try some smaller known companies that offer such jobs on job boards.
 You need to contact them directly through the mail, so have a basic resume and cover letter ready.
 (If you don’t have that ready, skip to the end for a tip).